How you can help

 Lagom is an open source project and everyone is encouraged to get involved!
 There are lots of ways you can contribute.

-The lagom-framework mailing list is where the Lagom community meets.
-Asking and answering questions on the mailing list is a great way to share knowledge about Lagom.
-You can also join our Gitter channel for real time chat about Lagom.
+The Discuss Lagom forum is where the Lagom community meets.
+Asking and answering questions on the forum is a great way to share knowledge about Lagom.
+You can also join our Gitter channel for real-time chat about Lagom.

 Contribute to Stack Overflow